 Express Units serve our customers through a variety of non-traditional points of sale.
-Express Units are typically located in a convenience store, food court, college campus, airport terminal, athletic venue or other commercial facility.
-They have limited or no seating and solely offer quick carry-out service of a limited menu of pizza and other foods and beverages.
+Express Units are typically located in a convenience store, food court, college campus, airport terminal, travel plaza, athletic facility or other commercial facility.
+They have limited or no seating and solely offer quick carryout service of a limited menu of pizza and other foods and beverages.
 An Express Unit typically occupies approximately 200 to 400 square feet and is commonly operated by the operator or food service licensee of the commercial host facility.
 We have developed a high-quality pre-prepared crust that is topped and cooked on-site, allowing this concept to offer a lower initial investment and reduced labor and operating costs while maintaining product quality and consistency.
-Like Delco Units, Express Units are primarily production-oriented facilities and, therefore, do not require all of the equipment, labor or square footage of a Buffet Unit.
+Like Delco Units, Express Units are primarily production-oriented facilities and, therefore, do not require all of the equipment, labor or square footage of the Buffet Unit.

-Pie Five Fast Casual Restaurant
+Pie Five